 Due to the nerve density in that region, all strikes to the nose will cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.

 The philtrum is the groove centered on the upper lip, directly under the nose.
-A strike to the philtrum can have a variety of results, depending on the severity of the impact.
-Listed from least to greatest, these are:
+A strike to the philtrum can have a variety of results, depending on the severity of the impact:

-- Due to the nerve density in that region, all strikes to the nose will cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.
+- Due to the high nerve density in that region, all attacks to the nose cause an involuntary watering of the eyes, which can temporarily impede the opponent's vision.

-- Slit lips, along with chipped, fractured, or dislocated teeth are likely.
+- Chipped, fractured, or dislocated teeth are likely.

 - Whiplash is possible.

-- Due to the skull's spherical nature, the sudden pressure pressure spike can cause a bursting fracture of the maxilla (upper jaw) under the eye, beside the nose, and above the canine teeth.
-This fracture typically occurs on the opposite side of the face, but same-side bursting fractures are possible.
-Eating becomes excruciatingly painful until the fracture heals.
+- Due to the skull's sphere-like geometry, a sudden pressure pressure spike in this region can cause a bursting fracture of the maxilla (upper jaw) under the eye, beside the nose, and above the canine teeth.
+These fractures typically occurs on the opposite side of the face, but same-side bursting fractures are possible.
+Eating becomes excruciatingly painful until these fractures heal.

 - Unconsciousness, either from a concussion or from shock.